 - 1. Install and configure the IBM MFA product.
 See IBM Z Multi-Factor Authentication (www.ibm.com/ docs/en/zma/2.3.0). - 2.
 Set up the RSCS DNS server, if necessary, and if domain names will be used for server definitions.
-See Setting Up the RSCS Domain Name Server. - 3.
+See Setting Up the RSCS Domain Name Server in z/VM: RSCS Networking Planning and Configuration. - 3.
 Configure the MFA CONTROL file.
 For more information, see "MFA CONTROL File" on page 76.

-- 4. Configure one test user to be enabled for MFA authentication in order to test and verify MFA behavior.
+- 4. Use the ALTUSER MFA command to configure one test user to be enabled for MFA authentication in order to test and verify MFA behavior.
 For more information, see ALTUSER (Alter User Profile) in z/VM: RACF Security Server Command Language Reference. - 5.
 Configure users to have the MFA PWFALLBACK value for system maintenance and recovery purposes, as appropriate. - 6.
 Configure other selected users to be enabled for MFA authentication.